-- 1. LOCK, locks the steering wheel, automatic transaxle gearshift lever and allows key removal. - 2.
-OFF, shuts the engine and all electrical accessories off without locking the steering wheel. - 3.
-ON, all electrical circuits operational.
+- 1. Off locks the steering wheel, automatic transmission gearshift lever and allows key removal.
+This position also shuts the engine and all electrical accessories off. - 2.
+Accessory-allows the electrical accessories such as the radio to operate while the engine is not running.

+- 3. On- all electrical circuits operational.
 Warning lights illuminated.
 Key position when driving. - 4.
-START, cranks the engine.
+Start- cranks the engine.
 Release the key as soon as the engine starts.